Brokeback Mountain: Filming

 During the last scenes where Ennis meets Jack's parents, production designer Judy Becker was tasked in finding a suitable house.
 Lee took inspiration from painters Andrew Wyeth and Vilhelm Hammershoi for the white interior walls.
 Using two cameras, Lee would capture the actors from both angles, and then change lenses and repeat.
 "When you edit it together, you can apply certain emphasis to certain reactions, emotions", Lee said.
 Ossana remembers that the last scenes were emotional for Ledger and personally affected him.
 The actors who played Jack's parents, Roberta Maxwell and Peter McRobbie, said Ledger was very quiet and gave a "powerful performance".

 Executive producer Michael Hausman rented Airstream trailers for the cast and crew to sleep in.
 He created an on-set atmosphere which mimicked a summer camp, where people could bond and feel close.
 Hausman recalled that they would sit around the fireplaces, cook food and go fishing on the creek.
 The production was not without commotion; the cast suffered several injuries during filming.
 Williams sprained her knee in the early days of filming, therefore, her character's movements were altered to be either sitting or standing most of the time.
 Ledger also injured his hand when he punched a wall for a scene.
 During a kissing scene, Ledger almost broke Gyllenhaal's nose.
-The American Humane raised concerns that animals were treated improperly during filming, alleging that sheep were handled roughly and that an elk appeared to have been "shot on cue."
+The American Humane raised concerns that animals were treated improperly during filming, alleging that sheep were handled roughly and that an elk appeared to have been "shot on cue".
 They learned that the elk was shot with anesthetic, violating standard guidelines for animal handling in the film industry.

+Production wrapped up on August 5, 2004.
+Two additional establishing shots were filmed in early January 2005, before the picture was locked on January 14.

 During post-production, Geraldine Peroni and Dylan Tichenor served as film editors, but Peroni died in August 2004 and Tichenor took over.
 The pair relied on Media Composer for editing, and sound engineer Eugene Gearty used Pro Tools for the creation of sound effects.
-Buzz Image Group were hired to create 75 visual effect shots, including computer-generated clouds, landscapes and sheep.
+Buzz Image Group were hired to create 75 visual effect shots, including computer-generated clouds, landscapes and sheep; the work took place between September 20 and December 23, 2004.
 For the film's theatrical poster, Schamus took inspiration from James Cameron's Titanic, which depicts two star-crossed lovers.
+The sound design and editing were completed on March 9, 2005, with the final master for the film being delivered to print manufacturers on April 8.